Nishi-Mukō Station: Lines

+Nishi-Mukō Station is served by the Hankyu Kyoto Line, and is located 33.6 kilometers from the terminus of the line at Jūsō and 36.0 kilometers from Osaka-umeda.

 Layout

-The station has two side platforms serving two tracks.
+The station has two side platforms serving two tracks, connected by an underground passage.
+This underground passage also functions as a general road connecting both sides of the station, and a partition in the center of the road separates the inside and outside of the station.

 History

 The station opened as Nishi-Mukōmachi Station on November 1, 1928, the day the Shinkeihan Line (present-day Hankyu Kyoto Main Line) was extended from Takatsuki-machi to Kyoto Saiin.
 On October 1, 1972 when the town of Mukō (Mukō-machi in Japanese) became a city (Mukō-shi in Japanese), the station name was changed to the current one.

 In 1978 when the underground passage of the station was constructed, an archaeological excavation at the station found some ruins of Nagaoka-kyō, the capital city of Japan from 784 to 794, and earlier period.

 Station numbering was introduced to all Hankyu stations on 21 December 2013 with this station being designated as station number HK-78.

-Usage

-In fiscal 2014 (April 2014 to March 2015), about 2,254,000 passengers started travel from this station annually.
-For historical data, see the table below.